souritrakar/library-management/README.md

 ## Features (as of 17/11/2022):

--Add member to Library
+- Add member to Library
--View members
+- View members
--Add book to Library
+- Add book to Library
--View books (Name, Author, Availability Status)
+- View books (Name, Author, Availability Status)
--Issue new book (Book and Student ID)
+- Issue new book (Book and Student ID)
--View pending book issues
+- View pending book issues
--Return book (Book and student ID, with validation of ID input) + Fine Calculation for extra days
+- Return book (Book and student ID, with validation of ID input) + Fine Calculation for extra days
--View record of returns
+- View record of returns
--Data stored in local filesystem
+- Data stored in local filesystem

 # Tech used: